 For acute pain, most whiplash sufferers will need pain medication, ice, and physical therapy, but whiplash can lead to chronic pain requiring injection treatment, massage, and heat treatment.
 That’s why it’s so important to visit a pain management doctor as soon as you’ve experienced whiplash, regardless of your pain level.

 Back and spinal injuries can also occur as a result of a car accident.
 In fact, the Mayo Clinic cites motor vehicle accidents as the leading cause of spinal injury in the U.S. In addition to whiplash, you can sustain other back and spinal injuries after a crash, including herniated disc, spondylolisthesis (out-of-place vertebra/vertebrae), both of which can irritate nerves and cause further pain and weakness.
-Your NextGen pain management doctor can treat these injuries with medication management, chiropractic care, physical therapy, pain management services, and in some cases, regenerative stem cell therapy.
+Your NextGen pain management doctor can treat these injuries with medication management, physical therapy and pain management services.

 Pain management doctors like the physicians at NextGen specialize in the evaluation, diagnosis, and treatment of pain.
 These doctors have completed additional training to become experts in treating acute and chronic pain.
 If you’ve been injured in a car accident, it’s important to see a doctor right away—and a pain management doctor will not only diagnose your injury and its severity, but also create a specialized treatment plan for you.